The Bull Market Just Turned Eight. What Now?

 Another recent report was even more generous than the BLS.
 The ADP National Employment Report showed U.S. employment increasing by nearly 300,000 from January to February.
 Medium-size businesses—those with between 50 and 499 employees—expanded the most, adding 122,000 positions.

-Gold historically has fallen on better-than-expected jobs reports, but I was happy to see that it actually gained today after eight days of losses.
-The yellow metal held above $1,200 an ounce, even as it becomes more and more certain that interest rates will be hiked next week.
+Gold historically has fallen on better-than-expected jobs reports, but I was happy to see that it actually gained on Friday after eight days of losses.
+The yellow metal held above $1,200 an ounce, even as it becomes more and more certain that interest rates will be hiked this month.

 Valuations High, but Good Deals Can Still Be Found